 You’re going for the food, wine, bridges, art and easy access to the rest of Tuscany.

-Getting to florence The train is a great option and can be relatively inexpensive if you book ahead (a couple of months should be good, depending on the time of year as summer travel is always more costly).
-Flying is another option as the airport is about 20-30 minutes by taxi, depending on where you are staying.
+Getting to florence The train is a great and relatively inexpensive option, especially if you book ahead by a month or two (keep in mind that summer travel is always more costly).
+The airport is about 20-30 minutes by taxi, depending on where you are staying.

 Getting around the city Walking is really the best bet, but taxis are available.
 Ubers are not, but you can check here to see if they have come to the city before you arrive.